-The pros and cons of a working holiday in Banff is based on my personal experience and all views are my own.
-I hope it helps to manage your expectation while you go on your own working holiday visa.
+The pros and cons of a working holiday in Banff are based on my personal experience and all opinions are my own.
+I hope it helps to manage your expectations while you go on your own working holiday visa.

 Life is either a daring adventure or nothing. – Helen Keller

 Canadian Working Holiday Visa (WHV) is available to EU/Australian citizens under 31 years old.
 You don’t need to be sponsored by an employer for this visa.
 Check the official government website called “International Experience Canada” (IEC)).
 They used to allocate x number of quotas over several periods in each year.
-I got in easily while my french friend in EU missed out because all their quotas got fulfilled in less than half an hour!
-She said maybe all the young French wanted to escape France to goto Montreal!?
+I got in easily while my French friend in the EU missed out because all their quotas got fulfilled in less than half an hour!
+She said maybe all the young French wanted to escape France to go to Montreal!

 So as I received the approval of my 2 years Canadian working holiday visa, I had 12 months to enter the country to activate it.
-Now, these 12 months are imperative in my travel story because this is where I was heartbroken, had quit my job to travel to Europe for 3 months with plans to come back to Australia, get a job, buy a house you know the drill!
-Instead, I continue traveling to North Africa, Asia spending a month meditating in Thailand, teaching English in Vietnam, and falling in love again then having another heartbreak and finally entering Canada all on my own!
+Now, these 12 months are imperative in my travel story because this is where I had quit my job to travel to Europe for 3 months with plans to come back to Australia, get a job, buy a house you know the drill!
+Instead, I continued traveling to North Africa, and Asia spending a month-long silent retreat in Thailand, teaching English in Vietnam, and then finally entering Canada all on my own!

 Pros of working holiday in Banff